 This course provides a study of legal implications of legislation as it applies to health and safety in the workplace.
-Students concentrate on regulatory, common, and administrative law; mandatory and voluntary compliance to standards; applicable government agencies and their roles; and OSHA regulations.
+Students concentrate on regulatory, common, and administrative law; mandatory and voluntary compliance; applicable government agencies and their roles; and Occupational Safety and Health Administration regulations.
 Additionally, students are introduced to the professional code of ethics of a safety person.
 (59.4 Lec.
 Hrs.)
 Prerequisite: HSE:100.